Huangzizhou/DiffIPC-data/README.md

 Each example folder includes one optimization JSON file for the configuration of the optimization, and one or more simulation JSON files for the configuration of the physics simulations.

-For non-shape optimizations, `cd` to the example folder and use command
+For non-shape optimizations, `cd` to the example folder and use the command
 ```
 ~/polyfem/build/PolyFEM_bin -j opt.json --ns
 ```
 to run the code.

 Since shape optimizations (Fig 6 - 12) need remeshing when the mesh quality gets bad, a jupyter notebook is provided in each folder to organize the optimization.
-The python script calls the polyfem binary to run the shape optimization iteratively: Everytime the mesh quality reaches a low threshold (e.g. scaled Jacobian is 1e-7), the optimization program stops and the remeshing tool ([Gmsh](https://gmsh.info) for 2D, [MMG](https://github.com/MmgTools/mmg) for 3D) generates a volumetric mesh with better quality while preserving the surface shape.
+The python script calls the polyfem binary to run the shape optimization iteratively: Once the mesh quality reaches a low threshold (e.g. scaled Jacobian is 1e-7), the optimization program stops and the remeshing tool ([Gmsh](https://gmsh.info) for 2D, [MMG](https://github.com/MmgTools/mmg) for 3D) generates a volumetric mesh with better quality while preserving the surface shape.

 ## Output